Technology

 npm run dev

-The Setup → Publish → Consume Pattern
+Each exchange type follows a strict Setup → Publish → Consume pattern:

 setup/route.tsCreates the exchange, queues, and bindings.
 Must be called first.